AS

 Accessibility Audits: Balancing inclusive design and our young brand identity.

-In the process of doing a holistic audit of our design system and new color palette, I realized that we were not always meeting AA accessibility standards.
-The problem was that palettes which did meet AA standards sacrificed our lighter palette.
+During a comprehensive audit of our design system and new color palette, I discovered we were failing to consistently meet AA accessibility standards.
+The challenge was that palettes meeting AA compliance required sacrificing our lighter color options.

-In the process of doing a holistic audit of our design system and new color palette, I realized that we were not always meeting AA accessibility standards.
-The problem was that palettes which did meet AA standards sacrificed our lighter palette.
+During a comprehensive audit of our design system and new color palette, I discovered we were failing to consistently meet AA accessibility standards.
+The challenge was that palettes meeting AA compliance required sacrificing our lighter color options.

-In the process of doing a holistic audit of our design system and new color palette, I realized that we were not always meeting AA accessibility standards.
-The problem was that palettes which did meet AA standards sacrificed our lighter palette.
+During a comprehensive audit of our design system and new color palette, I discovered we were failing to consistently meet AA accessibility standards.
+The challenge was that palettes meeting AA compliance required sacrificing our lighter color options.

 🆕